 Palmerston is credited with the famous last words, “Die my dear doctor?
 That is the last thing I shall do”, though this is probably apocryphal.

 Palmerston was the very first Liberal Prime Minister (or First Lord of the Treasury as is the proper job title), and was very much a product of an imperial nation.
 However, Queen Victoria didn’t like him or trust him and gave him a dressing down due to his attitudes towards foreign policy.

 His first period as PM saw Britain embroiled in the Crimean war, which involved the legendary charge of the light brigade, made famous by Tennyson’s poem.The second opium war took place under Palmerston which resulted in warships shelling the Chinese port of Nanking, giving rise to the expression, gunboat diplomacy.
 China had refused to let Britain trade opium from India within China.
 This was literally a drug war, with Britain as the drug baron.
 It also resulted in Britain ruling Hong Kong until 1993.

-In 1865, the 80 year old Palmerston suffered a heart attack whilst at it with a parlour-maid on a billiard table.
+In 1865, the 80 year old Palmerston allegedly suffered a heart attack whilst at it with a parlour-maid on a billiard table, though he is known to have been suffering from fever the week he died.
 Most British people know him today as the name of a pub or street, but to this day Palmerston is the last British Prime Minister to die whilst still in office.